 “Fast forward to my late teens when I left home and began hunting in southern New England which is very urban and I found myself struggling to shoot a deer even though I was seeing more deer than I had ever seen before.
 They always seemed to stay just out of archery range.”

 What is so interesting about this topic is how complicated such a seemingly simple subject can be.
-The flight distance of one Whitetail in the rural woods of America will most likely be completely different from urban deer behavior.
+The flight distance of one whitetail deer in the rural woods of America will most likely be completely different from urban deer behavior.
 In fact, the diversity is so great that we are unable to simply write down a list of what estimated flight distances are for each part of the country.

 Escape distance is interchangeable with the term flight distance.
 The conditioning process is very basic.
 At a certain distance when presented with a stimulus (in this case a human), it initiates the flight response.
 What we truly want to concern ourselves with is how these flight distances are established in urban deer behavior.

-In more rural areas with heavy gun hunting pressure, we can see that Whitetails will begin the flight response immediately when we are within their sight.
-With years of conditioning as a result of gun hunting, deer have become more threatened to human presence.
+In more rural areas with heavy gun hunting pressure, we can see that whitetails will begin the flight response immediately when a deer hears, sees or smells a human.
+With years of conditioning because of firearm hunting, deer have become more threatened to human presence.